ravishende/grafana_data_retrieval/README.md

 1. Collect training data for bp3d (Burn Pro 3D) runs over a time period

+   &nbsp; &nbsp; `training_data_collection/` (specifically work_flow.py)

+2. Collect training data for any run (BP3D or otherwise) over a period of time, with a wide variety of potential queries.

-   &nbsp; &nbsp; `training_data_collection/` (specifically workflow.py)
+   &nbsp; &nbsp; `general_td_collection/` (specifically workflow.py)

-2. Collect all data from tables.py for a BP3D run
+3. Collect all data from tables.py for a BP3D run

    &nbsp; &nbsp; `table_for_run.py`

-3. Get analytics from other Grafana Dashboards
+4. Get analytics from other Grafana Dashboards

    &nbsp; &nbsp; `dashboards/`